Belgrade Travel Guide

 Belgrade, Balkan’s biggest city overlooks the confluences of the River Sava and the Danube.
-Reminders of past rulers are everywhere – from grandiose Habsburg boulevards to cafes that recall the bygone days of Communist Yugoslavia.
+Reminders of past rulers are everywhere, from grandiose Habsburg boulevards to cafes that recall the bygone days of Communist Yugoslavia.
 The city is a mix of languages, cultures, peoples and history, the threads of which are most apparent in its splendid architecture.
 European, yet with oriental influences, Belgrade offers tons of interesting sights and attractions, a fast-paced nightlife, great and affordable shopping, as well as a thriving cultural scene.

-Best Time to visit
+Best Time to visit Belgrade

-Come summer, Belgrade really comes alive, particularly along the shores of the Danube and Sava.
+Best time to visit Belgrade is during the summer, when the city really comes alive, particularly along the shores of the Danube and Sava.
 Former warehouseshave been converted into slick restaurants, bars and clubs, and Ada Ciganlija, a former island in the Sava has been developed into a recreational area.
 Bear in mind that summer comes with higher hotel prices.

 This city is a paradise for budget travelers, as it offers a huge selection of hotel deals.
 There are many budget hotels near the old city that offer good prices and are within walking distance from all the amenities and tourist attractions.